 Crows are excellent problem-solvers, learning garbage truck routes, learning how to get into containers, holding food under their feet, and using their bills to open it.

-Although they are mostly friendly to each other, they are aggressive to other birds and often chase away much larger birds, including birds of prey.
-They will often do this in groups but will even do this on their own.
+Although they are mostly friendly, they are aggressive to other birds and often chase away much larger birds, including birds of prey.
+They will often do this in groups but will even do it independently.

 Many American crows are cooperative breeders and stay close to where they are born.
 They help other family members raise their young while defending the territory against other predators.